Recovery Mode

 As under normal operation, the Trove is liquidated by first offsetting its debt and collateral against the Stability Pool and redistributing any remainders to other Troves.

 The Trove is liquidated by offsetting its debt against the Stability Pool, provided that the entire debt can be liquidated.
-The liquidated collateral is capped at 110% of the debt, and the remainder above 110% is reclaimable by the borrower.
+The liquidated collateral is capped at MCR of the debt, and the remainder above MCR is reclaimable by the borrower.

 > TCR